PAST WRITERS-IN-RESIDENCE

 September-December 2022

-During his residency, Shabtai began work on his first artist book.
-The book was based on his research and creative work with an archival collection of passport images taken during the first organized immigration from Yemen to the State of Israel, in 1949.
+Shabtai began work on his first artist book.
+The book is based on his research and creative work with an archival collection of passport images taken during the first organized immigration from Yemen to the State of Israel, in 1949.
 The work traces the painful story of the 1949 Yemenite immigration while contemplating the issues that emerge when working with archival material in the context of Israel / Palestine.

 Daniel H. Walden